 The #1 request we’ve heard from educators and schools looking to move to the OneNote on Windows (Desktop) version is an option to allow the user interface to look similar to the OneNote for Windows 10 version of OneNote, with pages, sections and notebooks aligned on the left-hand side, and the horizontal tabs to disappear.
 We’ve heard that many students also prefer this layout option to help simplify navigation, while making OneNote “look the same” on multiple platforms like OneNote web, Mac and iPad.
-We always prioritize educator feedback, and so we’re excited to announce a new way to navigate your notebooks, sections, and pages in OneNote on Windows is coming in early 2023 🥳
+We always prioritize educator feedback, and so we’re excited to announce a new way to navigate your notebooks, sections, and pages in OneNote on Windows is coming in spring of 2023 🥳

 Using the forthcoming new Vertical Tabs layout option, you will be able to change your OneNote on Windows experience to the same left-sided layout on OneNote for Windows 10, Web, Mac, and iPad.

 The OneNote team is putting the finishing touches on this experience before we roll it out to the general public in early 2023, but keep an eye on our official Twitter and Tech Community blog for more information.

 When this new experience rolls out, switching to vertical tabs in OneNote on Windows will be easy as 1, 2, 3.

 Select Vertical Tabs

 Your Notebooks and pages will now appear on the left.

 If you prefer having the section tabs at the top of the canvas, you will easily be able to switch back by selecting Horizontal Tabs

 This feature will only available for OneNote on Windows.
 It is not available for OneNote for Windows 10.